Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The 3d Euler equations

 \end{thm}

-\emph{Remark 1:} The proof of Theorem 6.1 follows from the same ideas we used in the proof of Theorem 5.1.
+\begin{rema} The proof of Theorem 6.1 follows the same ideas we used in the proof of Theorem 5.1 except that the critical space in two dimensions is $B^{\frac{1}{2}}_{4,1}$ while the critical space in three dimensions is $B^{\frac{3}{4}}_{4,1}$. \end{rema}

-\emph{Remark 2:} One might be concerned by the fact that $\bf{e_3}$ is not of finite energy in the whole space; however, the result is very easily localized by considering ${\bf e_3}$ multiplied by a smooth cutoff.
+\begin{rema} One might be concerned by the fact that $\bf{e_3}$ is not of finite energy in the whole space; however, the result is very easily localized by considering ${\bf e_3}$ multiplied by a smooth cut-off function. \end{rema}